kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 The architecture is designed to support multiple HIE-CMs to operate in the network.
 Each HIE-CM is reffered to by a domain.
 NHA operates 2 HIE-CMs currently.
 A Sandbox HIE-CM with the domain @sbx and a production HIE-CM with the domain @abdm.

 ## What is an ABHA address?
-In order to manage their personal health records, Users must first create an account on a HIE-CM -- called their ABHA address (PHR Address).
-Ayushman Bharath Health Account (ABHA) addresses look like <username>@hie-cm-domain, for example sandeep321@abdm.
+In order to manage their personal health records, Users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) addresses.
+This looks like sandeep321@abdm and is also called as PHR Address.
+The @abdm tells us which HIE-CM is responsibile for this address.

-ABHA addresses can be obtained via any PHR mobile application or via a HIE-CM provided web interface like the NHA @abdm HIE-CM at [phr.abdm.gov.in](https://phr.abdm.gov.in)
+Users can create an ABHA address by downloading a PHR mobile application or a portal provided by the HIE-CM.
+Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address

-Users can create ABHA addresses with either self declared information - Name, Year of Birth gender along with a mobile no or email.
-Users can also create an ABHA address by providing strongly verified KYC via their ABHA number
+Users can create ABHA addresses in one of two ways
+1. Using self declared information - This requires Name, Year of Birth gender along with a mobile no or email
+2. Using an ABHA Number - This requires users to first create an ABHA number with strong KYC

+Users can start with a self declared ABHA address and later link it to a ABHA number

-Note that users are allowed to have more than one account at a HIE-CM. ie you can have more than one ABHA address.
-ABDM encourages every induvidual to have only ONE ABHA address.
+While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
 The processes of obtaining a ABHA address is designed to ensure that users dont accidentally create multiple addresses

-You can obtain a PHR address with play with the sandbox HIE-CM @sbx at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)
+Try it out - Create a ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
+This will create a ABHA address on the @sbx HIE-CM hosted within the sandbox

 ## What is an ABHA Number?
 ABHA number is a 14 digit number that is unique (only one per person) issued only after a strong KYC.
 You can link a PHR address with an ABHA no. ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN